 Confidence is not an inert quality.
 Many times it is situational – we are confident in one area of our lives, while we are afraid in other areas.

-The book confirms that the only cure for this is to take regular action.
+The Magic of Thinking Big confirms that the only cure for this is to take regular action.
 Like a muscle, confidence can be built.
 The more you take steps to improve confidence, the more it grows.

 Here are some specific action steps to start building confidence in your life.